samdphillips/metaproject/README.md

 # metaproject
 Vague organization repo

-This project is just for the issues and projects.
-My public TODO list.
+This project is just for the Github issues and projects.
+My public TODO list for things that don't have repos yet.